Bancorex: Bailout and merger

 Toward the end of 1997, Bancorex received a sum of $600 million from the government, representing 2% of Romania's GDP.
-The recapitalization was followed by a management change in April 1998, but not by a restructuring, and the situation of the bank further deteriorated.
+The recapitalization was followed by a management change in April 1998, but by not restructuring, the situation of the bank further deteriorated.
 It was only in late 1998, when a crisis hit Bancorex again, that the government considered restructuring the bank, eyeing a privatization procedure.

 By 1999, it became clear that a recapitalization of the bank would require $2 billion (almost 6% of Romania's GDP), which couldn't have been afforded by the government.
 A February 1999 estimate said that $1.7 billion (or 85-90% of its loan portfolio), much of it in foreign currency, was non-performing.
 This sum represented 5% of Romania's GDP at the time.

 In April 1999, Bancorex collapsed as depositors lined up to get their savings out of the bank.
 In order to prevent further bank runs, the Romanian authorities decided upon a fast liquidation, transferring bad assets to a newly created Asset Recovery Agency, while deposits and most of the structure of Bancorex were absorbed by another state-owned bank, Banca Comercială Română.
 The banking license was withdrawn on 31 July 1999, effective from 2 August 1999.
 The Romanian government compensated Banca Comercială Română for the liabilities transferred from Bancorex and it gave the right to refuse any assets of Bancorex.

 Cost of the bailout

-In 1999, the government took into public debt from Bancorex a sum of $1.5 billion, or 4.5% of GDP, in addition to the 1997 recapitalization of $600 million and the assumption of some off-balance-sheet items and legal liabilities that have not been disclosed.
+In 1999, the government took into public debt from Bancorex a sum of $1.5 billion, or 4.5% of GDP, in addition to the 1997 recapitalization of $600 million and the assumption of some off-balance-sheet items and legal liabilities that have not been disclosed in order to protect the politicians that approved non-performing loans.